 If you’re signed up for and using a Medicare Advantage product, a plan exit occurs and you want to use that opportunity to enroll in a Medicare Supplement plan, you have a standard 60 days prior to the exit date and/or up to 63 days after to get into a guaranteed issue Medicare Supplement plan in your state.
 You’d then use the aforementioned AEP or SEP to buy the stand-alone Medicare Part D Prescription Drug Plan you need alongside the Medicare Supplement plan.

-So John, if you turn 65 and choose to “consume” your Medicare benefits is by enrolling in a Medicare Advantage product (MSA), it acts just like any “regular” Medicare Advantage product.
+So John, if you turn 65 and choose to consume your Medicare benefits by enrolling in a Medicare Advantage product (MSA), it acts just like any regular Medicare Advantage product.
 If there’s a plan exit, you’d have a limited GI no underwriting window into a Medicare Supplement, as well as Medicare Advantage options.

-If you’d like some light night-time reading, you can find that particular Medicare Supplement guidance in the ever-popular, easy-to-read government-issued, “Choosing a Medigap Policy.”
+If you’d like to read more, you can find that particular Medicare Supplement guidance in the ever-popular, easy-to-read government-issued, “Choosing a Medigap Policy.”
 Pay particular attention to page 22 of 52.
-It’s the third column, first box.
+It’s the third column in the first box.
 Here’s the link if you’d like some light nighttime reading.
-Sarcasm intended.

 John, thanks for the question!